 The review notes that some evidence suggests a link between a build-up of phenylalanine in the body and TD.

 Many foods and drinks that carry the label “sugar-free” may contain some form of artificial sweetener.

 - diet soda

-Those wishing to limit their intake of aspartame can try an alternative natural sweetener from the list below:
+Those wishing to limit their intake of aspartame may want to try an alternative natural sweetener, such as:

 - maple syrup